Virtual events are a big deal in the new digital landscape.

 Once you have your camera and audio system in place, think about your surroundings.

 Is your background clean and tidy, or is it going to distract your viewers?
 Do you have the right lighting to showcase you positively?
+For lighting, you can use a ring light with stand.
+This will help you create a professional-looking video.

 Set up the entire environment and test it ahead of time.
 You can even try a pre-event call with a friend to make sure your microphone and camera are working well.